TheMottoRw/TheMottoRw/README.md

 ### Hi I am MANZI NERETSE Roger 👋
-I am full stack developer
-with aim to always learn and
-acquire new skills, very
-passionate in application
+I am full stack developer based in Kigali,Rwanda with aim to always learn and acquire new skills, very passionate in application